imsnif/grid/README.md

 Emits a 'changeBounds' event with the new pane bounds.
 Throws if the direction is not one of up/down/left/right

+##### **pane.maxOrSkipLoc**(direction)
+Changes the location of the pane up until the nearest obstacle in the desired direction.
+If the pane is right next to an obstacle, it moves the pane to the other side of that obstacle.
+If there is no obstacle in that direction, it moces it to the edge of the grid.

+###### Arguments
+  * **direction** {string} The desired direction, one of up/down/left/right

+###### Returns
+undefined

+###### Side Effects
+Changes the pane location to the maximum location in the desired direction.
+Emits a 'changeBounds' event with the new pane bounds.
+Throws if the direction is not one of up/down/left/right

 ## License
 MIT